dansandu/glyph/README.md

         }
     };

-    // Tokenize the formula and the pass the tokens to the parser. const auto tokens = tokenizer(formula);
+    // The formula is tokenized and passed to the parser. const auto tokens = tokenizer(formula);
     parser.parse(tokens, visitor);